Printed on 6/29/2026

 A CFS of 5 or higher is generally considered the threshold for frailty and carries important prognostic implications.
 Frail patients have higher mortality, longer hospital stays, greater risk of complications after surgery, higher ICU mortality, and are more likely to be discharged to institutional care rather than home.

 Use the Clinical Frailty Scale as part of the assessment of any older adult (typically 65 years and older) in clinical settings where frailty status may influence treatment decisions.
-It is particularly valuable in the following scenarios: ICU admission decisions, where CFS helps clinicians and families understand the likelihood of meaningful recovery; preoperative assessment, where frailty is an independent predictor of surgical complications and mortality that may tip the risk-benefit analysis; emergency department triage, where frailty influences disposition and intensity of care; and goals-of-care discussions, where the CFS provides a common language for describing the patient's baseline functional status.
+It is especially valuable in the following settings:

 The CFS is a subjective clinical judgment tool and inter-rater reliability, while generally good, can vary depending on the assessor's experience and familiarity with the patient.
 It requires knowledge of the patient's baseline functional status, which may be difficult to ascertain in emergency settings where collateral history from family or caregivers is unavailable.
 Scoring based on the acute presentation rather than baseline function is a common error that artificially inflates the frailty assessment.